klaytn/kips/KIPs/kip-draft_kgp6.md

 The smart contract will have the following state changing functions:

-- `registerSender`: to register sender details.
-Senders stores the senders and approvers
+- `registerRetired`: to register retired details.
+Retired stores the retired address and approvers
-- `removeSender`: to remove sender details from the array.
+- `removeNewbie`: to remove retired details from the array.
-- `registerReceiver`: to register receiver address and its fund distribution.
+- `registerRetired`: to register newbie address and its fund distribution.
-- `removeReceiver`: to remove receiver details from the array.
+- `removeNewbie`: to remove newbie details from the array.
 - `finalizeRegistration`: sets the status to Registered only executed by owner.
 After this stage, registrations will be restricted.
-- `approve`: to approve a senderAddress by the admin.
+- `approve`: to approve a retiredAddress by the admin.
 - `finalizeApproval`: sets the status to Approved.
 After this stage, approvals will be restricted.
   </br>
   **Conditions**
-  - every sender must be approved
+  - every retired must be approved
-  - min required admin’s approval is done for sender contract address.
+  - min required admin’s approval is done for retired contract address.
-  - sum of sender’s balance is greater than treasury amount
+  - sum of retired’s balance is greater than treasury amount
     </br>
 - `reset`: resets all storage values to empty objects except rebalanceBlockNumber.
 It can only be called during Initialization, Registration and Approved status.
 - `finalizeContract`: to record the execution result of the rebalance and finalize the contract.
 The storage data cannot be modified after this stage.